 Teepees (aka tipis) are shelters of the Native Americans of the Great Plains.
 The word tipi simply means “living in.”
 We don’t suggest you ditch your apartment or manse to go live in a tent, but we think a teepee is a great home addition, whether as outdoor lounge, guest room, kid play area or pet nook.
 Cultural appropriation musings aside, teepees are inspiring structures that deserve applause for their ingenious design.
-Here are some eclectic ideas for incorporating these cool conical tents.
+Here are some eclectic ideas for incorporating modern teepee designs into your life.

 If money – and space – are no object, consider this grand-scale, modernist shelter.
 The gorgeous Teepee Wigwam Outdoor Tent was conceived by Gandia Blasco in Valencia, Spain.
 Designed for hotels, retreat and spas, it’s also suited for private residences needing a soothing outdoor escape for lounging in style.
 We love its minimalist I.M.
 Pei pyramid looks.

 How about a room-size tent as a guest room?
 Check out the services of Foxcreek Interiors in Ketchum, Idaho, whose projects include custom furnishings, green and sustainable design, interior consultations and more.
 Their Teepee Guest Room project is a vision from designer Susan Seder, which sits on her very own property, to the delight of her visitors.
 “Our guests always tell us they don’t want to leave,” she says.
 Take a tour via the five images above this paragraph.